Do you have a hunch that the foreshadowing examples in this post will help you understand what the heck it actually is?

 As a writer, you can enhance your writing skills by identifying and analyzing why certain foreshadowing examples work well, and others fall short.

 Let’s face it!
-When it’s well-executed, foreshadowing is a masterful storytelling technique that’ll enhance your written work.
+When it’s well-executed, foreshadowing is a masterful storytelling technique that’ll enhance your literary work.

 Don’t say we didn’t warn you!